1337Shameless/cs/README.md

-# Now @ 1b: How to Design Functions/Varying Recipe Order
+# Now @ 1b: How to Design Functions/Practice Problems -> 1/3 done